nib-docs/frontend/lib/Setting up a new project.md

 6. Because the assets get cache busted, if you're not creating a static site you'll need to use a helper to reference your script, style and image assets from your templates.

-    > Use use [this](http://ntlvmbld01:7990/projects/NC/repos/nib-common-revisioned-asset-helper/browse) helper for .NET MVC.
+    > Use [this](http://ntlvmbld01:7990/projects/NC/repos/nib-common-revisioned-asset-helper/browse) helper for .NET MVC.

     > Turn [this](https://github.com/jameslnewell/ruby-frontend/blob/master/app/helpers/asset_helper.rb) and [this](https://github.com/jameslnewell/ruby-frontend/blob/e7014bc5ffdc3a77d05f125d60c00fbbc69be437/config/initializers/asset_manifest.rb) classes into a gem for Ruby on Rails.